utkuturk/kind/text/experiment_details.md

 (ii) sentences from @FrazierEtAl2007 study.
 Sentences from the first part of the experiment was acquired through a pilot study carried out voluntarily by University of Maryland graduate students.
-We selected 30 sentences from these sentences, covering all experimental conditions and filler types.
+We selected 22 filler sentences and 32 experimental sentences from the pilot study, covering all experimental conditions (except definite ones) and filler types.
 From @FrazierEtAl2007 study, we included 20 items using only two conditions from the experiment, which used bare plurals in the subject positions.
 We manipulated whether the first sentence is an episodic (\ref{f-item-a}) or a generic sentence (\ref{f-item-c}).